Volunteers with Toy Donation

 Definitely not.
 Whether you come on the first or last day, you'll receive the same number of grocery vouchers and gift cards.

 As for toys, our selection changes based on the donations we receive.
 New donations come in throughout the holiday season, right up to the last day of registration.
-It's possible that, if you come on one of the later registration days, there will be more items to choose from, as we re-stock the Toy Room with new donations.
+It's possible that, if you come during one of the later registration sessions, there will be more items available, as we re-stock the Toy Room with new donations.

 If you have questions about your eligibility for the Christmas Fund, or this year's registration process, please call 604-279-7035 or email christmasadmin@rcrg.org.
 We'll do our best to respond within five business days.